 There is little point launching into tackles with players with low tackling statistics.
 We’ll use our current FUT team as an example.
 We know the stronger tacklers and most physical players in the team are: Yaya Toure and Kompany, among a few others.
 The midfield flair players such as Mata have low tackling and strength stats so we rarely ever tackle with these types of players.
 Even if you do win the ball, more than likely the tackle won’t have enough force and the opposition will still pick up the ball.

 Reward vs Risk

-We hope you found these FIFA 17 defending/tackling tips useful and you can put them into practice and help to stop conceding as many goals on FIFA 17.
-For our more advance defending tips which includes visual diagrams and button explanations as well as our best defending secrets, then you can purchase our FIFA 17 guide, here.
+We hope you found these FIFA 16 defending/tackling tips useful and you can put them into practice and help to stop conceding as many goals on FIFA 16.
+For our more advanced defending tips complete with detailed diagrams then please read below.

 For a full range of defending tips from our guide (which can be bought through the site), see the chapter list at the bottom of our defending tips page OR click on the picture of the guide below and it will take you to a full chapter list for the entire guide!